cjdd3b/fec-standardizer/README.md

 ## Questions or comments

-If you have any questions or comments, contact chase.davis@gmail.com.
+If you have any questions or comments, feel free to leave them in the wiki or contact chase.davis@gmail.com.
 Thanks for your interest!